-• tly have pain or swelling in any part of your body (such as from an injury, of arthritis, or back pain) that affects your ability to be physically active?
-YES reduce pain i you have hip pain subside the flare-up.
-If this swelling or pain is new, consult a healthcare provider.
+2 Do you currently have pain or swelling in any part of your body (such as from an injury, acute flare-up of arthritis, or back pain) that affects your ability to be physically active?
+If this swelling or pain is new, consult a health care provider.
 Otherwise, keep joints healthy and reduce pain by moving your joints slowly and gently through the entire pain-free range of motion.
-If you have hip, knee or ankle pain, choose low-impact activities such as swimming or cycling, as the pain subsides, gradually resume your normal physical activities starting at a level lower than before the flare-up.
-Consult your doctor/physiotherapist in follow-up to help you become more active and prevent or minimise future pain.
-3. Has a healthca physical activit re provider told you that you should avoid or modify certain types of cy?
-YES consideratio e advice of your healthcare provider.
-Your doctor/physiotherapist will ask you ons and provide specific advice for physical activity that is safe and that takes healthcare providers advice into account. • ny other medical or physical condition (such as diabetes, cancer, asthma, spinal cord injury) that may affect your ability to be physically YES YES Some people unsafe.
-In fa activity can d e may worry if they have a medical or physical condition that physical activit act, regular physical activity can help to manage and improve many condition also reduce the risk of complications.
-Your doctor/physiotherapist can help we hysical activity that is safe and that takes your medical history and lifestyle in ns.
-Physical vith specific After you have read and reviewed the ADVICE for your YES response(s), continue to TABLE 5C: ASSESS YOUR CURRENT PHYSICAL ACTIVITY.
+If you have hip, knee or ankle pain, choose low-impact activities such as swimming or cycling.
+As the pain subsides, gradually resume your normal physical activities starting at a level lower than before the flare-up.
+Consult a Qualified Exercise Professional (QEP) in follow-up to help you become more active and prevent or minimize future pain.
+3 Has a health care provider told you that you should avoid or modify certain types of physical activity?
+Listen to the advice of your health care provider.
+A Qualified Exercise Professional (QEP) will ask you about any considerations and provide specific advice for physical activity that is safe and that takes your lifestyle and health care provider's advice into account.
+4 Do you have any other medical or physical condition (such as diabetes, cancer, osteoporosis, asthma, spinal cord injury) that may affect your ability to be physically active?
+Some people may worry if they have a medical or physical condition that physical activity might be unsafe.
+In fact, regular physical activity can help to manage and improve many conditions.
+Physical activity can also reduce the risk of complications.
+A Qualified Exercise Professional (QEP) can help with specific advice for physical activity that is safe and that takes your medical history and lifestyle into account.
+After reading the ADVICE for your YES response, go to Page 2 of the Get Active Questionnaire - ASSESS YOUR CURRENT PHYSICAL ACTIVITY csep.ca/certifications csep.ca/guidelines